wesjrock/contracorona/README.md

 - Otávio Sumi:    Programmer
 - Luna Gallo:     Programmer
 - Renata Vinhaga: Programmer
-- Anayã Gimenez:  Artist and Designer
+- Anayã Ferreira:  Artist and Designer
 - Wesley Tiozzo:  Music and Sound Effects

 This project consists of 3 mini-games that aim to raise awareness about the corona virus, in the first game you learn how to wash your hands, the second is to show the importance of wearing masks and the third is about social distancing.